What Is a Converged Network?

 What are some common use cases for a converged network?

-In communication, a converged network may consolidate telephone, video and data transmission.
-In hospitality, a converged network may bring together Voice over Internet Protocol (VoIP), high-speed internet access (HSIA), television delivered over IP (IPTV) and property management software.
+In communication, a network convergence may consolidate telephone, video and data transmission.
+In hospitality, network convergence may bring together Voice over Internet Protocol (VoIP), high-speed internet access (HSIA), television delivered over IP (IPTV) and property management software.
 In building services, network convergence may consolidate clocks, door lock controllers, lighting, intercoms, solenoid valves, Wi-Fi access points and more.

-In a converged network, both IT devices (e.g., computers, servers and printers) and traditionally non-IT devices (e.g., clocks, intercom and video cameras) are connected to the same data network.
+In network convergence, both IT devices (e.g., computers, servers and printers) and traditionally non-IT devices (e.g., clocks, intercom and video cameras) are connected to the same data network.
 It can be achieved through different methods, such as data cabling, data outlets, patch leads and a network switch.
 Besides sending data, the connection can provide power to a device through a Power over Ethernet (PoE) switch to eliminate the need for an electrical outlet.

 The benefits of implementing a converged network